intel/QAT_Engine/README.md

     with '/build' appended.
 You only need to specify this parameter if the driver library files have been built somewhere other than the default.

---with-multibuff_install_dir=/path/to/ifma_buid
+--with-multibuff_install_dir=/path/to/ipp-crypto_Multi-buffer_build
+    Specify the path of the built Intel(R) Crypto Multi-buffer library.
+    This path is needed in order to link to the Crypto Multi-buffer library.
+    The default if not specified is to use the standard installation path which is '/usr/local'.
+You only need to specify this parameter if the ipp-crypto Multi-buffer library files have been built somewhere other than the default.

+--with-ipsec_install_dir=/path/to/intel-ipsec_mb_build
-    Specify the path of the built Intel(R) IFMA Mutibuffer library.
-This path is needed in order to link to the IFMA Mutibuffer library.
+    Specify the path of the built Intel(R) IPsec library.
+This path is needed in order to link to the Intel(R) IPsec library.
-    The default if not specified is to use the standard installation path which is '/usr/local/lib'.
-You only need to specify this parameter if the IFMA library files have been built somewhere other than the default.
+    The default if not specified is to use the standard installation path which is '/usr'.
+You only need to specify this parameter if the Intel&reg; IPsec library files have been built somewhere other than the default.

 --enable-qat_contig_mem/--disable-qat_contig_mem
     Enable/Disable compiling against the qat_contig_mem driver supplied within